Pranov123/TDS_PROJECT/README.md

 # Virtual Teaching Assistant API

-A smart API that automatically answers student questions based on course content and Discourse forum posts for the Technical Data Science (TDS) course.
+A smart API that automatically answers student questions based on course content and Discourse forum posts for the Tools in Data Science (TDS) course.

 ## 🚀 Features